 1. Hospitalization Costs

-Hospitalisation forms the core of any health insurance policy.
+Hospitalization forms the core of any health insurance policy.
 This includes the costs associated with room rent, doctor’s fees, surgery, nursing care, and medications required during your hospital stay.
-Whether it’s for a planned surgery or an emergency admission, hospitalisation expenses are typically the most significant component covered under your plan.
+Whether it’s for a planned surgery or an emergency admission, hospitalization expenses are typically the most significant component covered under your plan.

 2. Pre and Post-Hospitalisation Expenses

-Most health insurance policies provide coverage for medical expenses incurred before and after hospitalisation.
+Most health insurance policies provide coverage for medical expenses incurred before and after hospitalization.
 These are typically related to diagnostic tests, consultations, and medications prescribed by the doctor leading up to or following your hospital stay.
-Coverage may vary, but it often spans 30-60 days before and after the hospitalisation.
+Coverage may vary, but it often spans 30-60 days before and after the hospitalization.

 3. Day-Care Procedures

-Advances in medical technology have made it possible to perform many surgeries and treatments that don’t require a long hospital stay.
-Day-care procedures, such as cataract surgery, chemotherapy, and dialysis, are covered under most health insurance policies, even if the treatment lasts for less than 24 hours.
+Advances in medical technology have enabled many surgeries and treatments to be performed without requiring a lengthy hospital stay.
+Day-care procedures, such as cataract surgery, chemotherapy, and dialysis, are typically covered under most health insurance policies, even if the treatment lasts less than 24 hours.

 4. Cashless Health Insurance